stevejcl/dwarf_getlivedata/README.md

 ---------------------
 2).
 Get last Tele Photo (Photo Mode) file from Dwarf II

-It will download the last Tele Photo (Photo Mode) taken from the dwarf.
+It will download the last Tele Photo (Photo Mode) or older taken from the dwarf.
-This Photo will be downloaded on the current directory or a specified directory
+This Photo will be downloaded on the current directory or a specified directory Secify a number for history param : 0 (default) => last photo, 1 => penultimate and so on

 => direct execution :
    python3 ./get_live_data_dwarf.py --opt 6
-   python3 ./get_live_data_dwarf.py --opt 6 --dir ImportDir
+   python3 ./get_live_data_dwarf.py --opt 6 --dir ImportDir --history

 NB : The IP of the dwarf must be saved first.